Polarities – Opposites

 The second reason why it appears that opposites attract is because you will be attracted to people who remind you of your parents (in subconscious ways), and you are going to be polarized in the opposite direction as your parents in many ways.

-All three of these reasons are branches of the same core, primary reason why it appears that opposites attract even though the reality is that like-attracts-like.
-At a very deep level we're all seeking to see ourselves clearly.
+All three of these reasons are branches of the same core reason why it appears that opposites attract even though the reality is that like-attracts-like.
+At a very deep level we’re all seeking to see ourselves clearly.
 In order to see ourselves we must see every manifestation of what our core aspects look like.
 The more polarized we are, the more we must see the same core pain polarized in the opposite direction to get perspective on who we really are.
-We will be faced with this polarity over and over again until we start to see ourselves truly, and through this insight begin to shift.
+We will be faced with this polarity over and over again until we start to see ourselves truly, and begin shifting through this insight.

 What follows is an overview of some polarities.
 In order to really get the most from exploring these polarities, you will need to read between the lines and letters a bit.
 Why?
 Because consciousness patterns attach themselves to different words in different people.
 The same pattern in two different people may be described in vastly different words.
 Our language doesn't have a widely-accepted vocabulary for our complex inner worlds, and so we individually gravitate to words that resonate for us.
 Our individual resonance with given words for given experiences is created by our own association patterns.